ignite/cli/docs/4 Configure a Blockchain/1 Configuration.md

 # Configuration

-For every new blockchain that is launched with Starport, a `config.yml` file is created in the blockchain directory.
+A `config.yml` file is created in the blockchain directory for every new blockchain that is launched with Starport.
 The `config.yml` file describes the development environment for your blockchain.

 The generated `config.yml` defines the accounts and a validator of the blockchain.